rgudipu1/slotbooking/README.md

 # To Run the code
-./server.py --port xxxx       xxxx is some port number
+./server.py --port xxxx       [xxxx is some port number]

-./client.py --host remoteXX.cs.binghamton.edu --port xxxx
+./client.py --host xxx --port xxxx